-The increase over time in the number of barred owl detections within 0.5 mile of spotted owl activity centers is shown in Figure 1.
+The numbers over time of barred owl detections within 0.5 mile of spotted owl activity centers is shown in Figure 1.
+A linear trend line indicates an apparent increase over time.

 Figure 1.
 Barred owl detections within 0.5 mile of spotted owl activity sites.